-Sue: Barclays in the future is even worse.
+Sue: Barclays in the future is even worse, Nicol.

 She’s referring to the Gatherer’s PA, Marn.

-Sue: All she needs is a hat and she’s good to go in the 4:15 at Kempton.
+Nicol: She just needs a hat and she’s good to go in the 4.15 at Kempton.

-Meanwhile, up on the roof, the Gatherer is hoisted up by a gang of revolutionaries.
+The Gatherer is manhandled by a bunch of revolutionaries.

 Sue: Nice Frankie Howerd impersonation, there.

-They throw him off the top of the building.
-And then they cheer.
+They throw him off the top of a tall building.